r0tifer/CredentialExposure/README.md

 > [!NOTE]
 > When the module runs for the first time it creates `C:\PwndPassCheck`, copies the template settings file to that folder, and prompts you to update the values before rerunning any audits.

+## Email notifications and reporting

+When notifications are enabled in the settings file:

+* **User notifications** are sent the first time (and then at most once per day) the module finds a compromised password.
+The email includes guidance for resetting the password via **Ctrl+Alt+Del**, the date of discovery, and the total number of alerts sent.
+* **Manager notifications** summarise exposure counts, last notification timestamps, and whether users have remediated their passwords.
+Reports can be generated weekly or monthly based on the `ReportingFrequency` setting.

+Both notification types use the SMTP settings in the configuration file.
+Supply credentials for an account authorised to send emails on behalf of your security team, and verify that any required TLS settings match your mail gateway.

+> [!IMPORTANT]
+> `EmailUserPassword` must contain the encrypted output from `Get-PwndNotifcationPassworSecret`.
+Run the command while signed in as the service account (or scheduled-task identity) that will execute the module so DPAPI can decrypt the value at runtime.

 ## Active Directory auditing workflow

 ```powershell